Grid ref: TL 953 281 (click for o/s map)

 Mouse over links for pictures; click for detail page.

-The wood is reached from the end of Hall Road, which runs east from the B1508 (Colchester–Sudbury) just north of West Bergholt.
-There is parking space for a few cars at the end of Hall Road.
+Just north of West Bergholt, reached from the end of Hall Road, which runs east from the B1508 (Colchester–Sudbury).
+Parking space for a few cars at the end of Hall Road.
+SatNav: CO6 3DU.

 Buses between Colchester and Sudbury run along the B1508.